Booking and details

 Tickets Free

-Join us on All Hallows Day as Folger Institute Artist Fellow Alexander D’Agostino uses tarot divination, embodied performance, and an LGBTQ+ lens to converse with this enigmatic manuscript.
-Audience members can submit questions for the Book to answer during the event.
+Join us on All Hallows’ Day as Folger Institute Artist Fellow Alexander D’Agostino uses tarot divination, embodied performance, and an LGBTQ+ lens to converse with this enigmatic manuscript.
+Attendees are encouraged to arrive early for food and beverage purchases, and to submit questions for the Book to answer during the performance.

 Open your mind and suspend your disbelief—what wisdom will you find?